kimjaehyeonC/kimjaehyeon/README.md

 # Purpose of this repository

 Upload my personal study repository.

-This year's goal is to study SPARK to understand large volume data processing.
-(2024)
+study SPARK to understand large volume data preprocessing.
+(2024) study Pytorch to use DeepLearning Algorithm.
+(2025)